Attractor-driven matter: One-dimensional active-matter-like attractor-driven particles

 where $F$ is a non-zero real number.
 The trigger times $t_n$ are determined by the intersection of a phase-space trajectory along the scaled Lorenz attractor with the cutting plane $X=0$.
 The change in the internal angular co-ordinate, $\Delta\theta(t_i)$, is either (i) zero if the trajectory on the Lorenz strange attractor does not cross the cutting plane $X=0$ in the time interval between $t_{i-1}$ and $t_i$, or (ii) we select a value of $\Delta\theta(t_i)$ from a Gaussian distribution with a mean of $0$ and a standard deviation of $\sigma_\theta$ generated in a deterministic way (using the method described in Appendix~\ref{sec: arbit prob}) if the trajectory intersects the cutting plane during the time interval between $t_{i-1}$ and $t_i$.
 This gives an ABP-like motion in one dimension, whose internal angular co-ordinate undergoes rotational diffusion-like behavior with a Gaussian-like distribution.
 A typical trajectory for an ABP-like particle generated in this manner, together with its corresponding internal distribution of $\Delta\theta$, is shown in Fig.~\ref{Fig: ABP}.
-We note that instead of using a prescribed Gaussian distribution for the internal angular co-ordinate, we can also choose an appropriate strange attractor and a cutting plane which will result in Gaussian-like statistics arising naturally from the underlying attractor.
+We note that although we have used our trigger times here as pseudo-random number generators to get a prescribed Gaussian distribution for the internal angular co-ordinate in order to mimic an ABP, our formalism is more general and allows us to generate an internal angle co-ordinate distribution inherent to the underlying internal state-space attractor by choosing an appropriate strange attractor and a cutting plane which may result in Gaussian-like or any other distribution arising naturally from the underlying attractor.

-In a similar way, we can construct a trajectory of an AOUP-like particle using the same scaled Lorenz strange attractor.
-The equation of motion of a conventional AOUP particle in one-dimension is~\citep{D0SM00687D}

-Here $\xi(t)$ is Gaussian white noise term with zero mean and unit variance, $\tau$ is a persistence-time constant and $\Delta_s$ is the strength of the noise term.
-By using the trigger times $t_n$ of the scaled Lorenz system, we can generate an approximately Gaussian distribution using the process described in Appendix~\ref{sec: arbit prob}, or select an appropriate strange attractor along with a cutting plane which results in a Gaussian-like distribution, which in the present context will be analogous to the noise term $\xi(t)$.
-Hence, we can create a trajectory for an AOUP-like particle in a deterministic manner, driven by strange attractors.